alychinque/ChinquePortfolioWebsite/README.md

 - Icons takes the user to other pages(GitHub and LinkedIn).

 ## Design Choices 🎨
-The theme of this project is a website portfolio, So I chose a geometric image fixed on the background, it has green geometric forms with a dark background that remainds me of the movie **The Matrix**, with that rain falling down green characters and pictograms the "Matrix code".
+The theme of this project is a website portfolio, So I chose a geometric image fixed on the background, it has green geometric forms with a dark background that reminds me of the movie **The Matrix**, with that rain falling down green characters and pictograms the "Matrix code".

 #### Fonts:
 I chose to use the font **Space Mono** because I saw it in a site of a company that teach people to code and I found it amazing.
 It looks like lines of code.👨‍💻